iamrudi/AgentDash/replit.md

 ### 3. Provider Architecture Everywhere
 AI providers, CRM providers, integration adapters, and PDF generators must follow the same contract pattern:

+## 17.7 Refactor-Driven Cleanup & Deletion

+Refactoring is never “just new code.”
+Every refactor must also drive explicit cleanup and deletion work, tracked in PRIORITY_LIST.md.

+### 17.7.1 Refactor Rules

+For any change that alters behaviour, structure, or ownership of code:

+1. **Identify obsolete code paths**
+   - legacy modules
+   - unused functions
+   - dead feature flags
+   - duplicated logic
+   - abandoned experiments

+2. **Decide in the same change:**
+   - **Delete now**: remove obsolete code in the same PR where possible, or
+   - **Schedule deletion**: if immediate removal is risky, mark clearly as deprecated and schedule removal as a task.

+3. **Update PRIORITY_LIST.md**
+   - Add explicit tasks for:
+     - code cleanup
+     - module deletion
+     - migration completion
+   - Each task must include:
+     - module / area
+     - scope of cleanup or deletion
+     - dependency notes
+     - owner (or role)
+     - deadline / sprint

+4. **Update TECHNICAL_BRIEF.md**
+   - Document:
+     - what was refactored
+     - what is now considered deprecated
+     - which behaviours moved to new components
+     - when old paths are expected to be removed
+     - impact on workflows and integrations

+### 17.7.2 No Zombie Code Policy

+The system does not permit “orphaned” or “temporary” code:

+- no undocumented feature flags
+- no unused endpoints
+- no unreachable branches
+- no abandoned experiments

+If code is not:
+- clearly active **and**
+- clearly documented **and**
+- clearly referenced in TECHNICAL_BRIEF.md,

+then it must either:
+- be deleted, or
+- be added as a cleanup/deletion item in PRIORITY_LIST.md.

+### 17.7.3 Refactor Acceptance Test

+A refactor is only acceptable if all three are true:

+1. New behaviour is documented in TECHNICAL_BRIEF.md
+2. Cleanup/deletion work is listed in PRIORITY_LIST.md
+3. No new untracked legacy paths are introduced

+If any of the three fails, the refactor is **rejected** and must be reworked.

+---

 ---